jeromefroe/metser/README.md

 # metser

 This repo hosts various benchmarks for serializing and deserializing metrics.
-It is intended to givea broad glimpse of the tradeoffs, for example serialization time vs the serialized data, between different serialization approaches.
-The structs I used to perform these benchmarks are shown below:
+It is intended to give a broad glimpse of the tradeoffs, for example serialization time vs the size of serialized data, between different serialization approaches.
+The structs I used to perform these benchmarks can be seen below:

 ```
 type Type int8